2011 Grand Rapids shootings

-On July 7, 2011, a gunman killed seven people and wounded two others in a spree killing in Grand Rapids, Michigan.
-The deaths took place in two homes, with the two non-fatal gunshot injuries taking place on the road.
-The suspected gunman, Rodrick Shonte Dantzler, later killed himself after a police chase which left his vehicle disabled in a highway woodline and after he then took hostages in a nearby house for several hours.
+On July 7, 2011, 34-year-old Rodrick Shonte Dantzler killed seven people and wounded two others in a spree killing in Grand Rapids, Michigan.
+The killings occurred in two homes, with the two non-fatal gunshot injuries taking place on the road.
+Dantzler was pursued by police on a lengthy car chase which eventually left his vehicle disabled in a highway woodline and after holding hostages in a nearby house for several hours, took his own life.
 Those killed included Dantzler's estranged wife, their daughter, his former girlfriend, and members of the other victims' families.
 One of the non-fatal victims was also acquainted with Dantzler.

 Events

 Shooting spree

 The spree began with the murders of seven victims in two separate homes.
 One of the shootings happened in a house on Plainfield Avenue NE, in which Dantzler's former girlfriend, her sister, and her sister's 10-year-old daughter were killed.
-Another shooting occurred at a house on Brynell Court NE, in which Dantzler's estranged wife, their daughter, and his wife's parents (the homeowners), were killed.
+Another shooting occurred at a house on Brynell Court NE, in which Dantzler's estranged wife, their daughter, and his wife's parents (the homeowners), were killed, and an empty twelve shot magazine was found at the scene.

 The police became involved when Dantzler's mother called police around 2:30 p.m., reporting that her son had called her to say he had shot his wife.
 Police went to his house on Janes Avenue NE, where he lived alone since his wife and daughter moved out, but found no one.
 Shortly afterward, the murder scenes on Plainfield Avenue and Brynell Court were discovered.
 Police arrived at the various scenes, closing down streets in the area, and telling area residents to stay inside their homes.

 Another victim was shot in an apparently random road rage incident near Godfrey Avenue and Oxford Street SW at 3:00 p.m.
 The victim, Robert Poore, was spared serious injury as the bullet was deflected by a titanium plate in his nose.
 At this point, Dantzler was driving a Lincoln Town Car.
 He later abandoned that car and carjacked a Chevrolet Suburban.